mlgranger540/milestone-4/README.md

 <img width="55%" src="./readme-images/wireframes/home-wireframe.png" alt="Home Wireframe"><img width="45%" src="./readme-images/wireframes/profile-wireframe.png" alt="Profile Wireframe">
 <img width="44.4%" src="./readme-images/wireframes/shop-wireframe.png" alt="Shop Wireframe"><img width="55.6%" src="./readme-images/wireframes/cart-wireframe.png" alt="Cart Wireframe">

 The website uses a Google font called Delicious Handrawn for the logo.
-I chose this font as I wanted something with an informal, hand-written feel to it, while also remaining clearly legible.
-Each word in the logo is also sized differently creating a jumbled effect, which adds to this casual, playful appearance.
+I chose this font as I wanted something with a casual, hand-written feel to it, while also remaining clearly legible.
+Each word in the logo is also sized differently creating a ramshackle effect, which adds to this fun, playful appearance.
+The hand-drawn style also mirrors the hand-crafted nature of the products on offer.

 The site's colour scheme uses a variety of warm pastel colours, with shades of orange, yellow, pink, purple and brown on a white background.
 I chose these as I wanted a warm, cosy feeling to the site, to make visitors feel at home.
 These colours are also easy on the eye and compliment each other well.